-At over 10,000 square miles, Lincoln County is the third-largest county in Nevada by area, and the seventh-largest county in the U.S. Bordering Utah and lying just above Nevada’s southern tip, the county is in a prime spot not only for mining and tourism industries, but also for citizens who appreciate rural life along with the technological benefits that come from living nearby metropolitan areas like Las Vegas and Salt Lake City.
+At over 10,000 square miles, Lincoln County is the third-largest county in Nevada and the seventh-largest county in the U.S. Bordering Utah and lying just above Nevada’s southern tip, the county is in a prime spot not only for mining and tourism industries, but also for citizens who appreciate rural life along with the technological benefits that come from living nearby metropolitan areas like Las Vegas and Salt Lake City.

 The county’s high desert landscape, split into a general north and south, is home to a variety of scenic views.
 Coming up from Clark County, where Lincoln County used to extend before detaching in 1909, the Mojave Desert makes up most of the trip.
-Here the landscape is hot, dry and barren, with its occasional stretches of green grass patches, sagebrush, junipers, and pinyons.
-At the center of Lincoln County, the Great Basin Highway I-93 opens up on all sides to canyons, wilderness areas and towns between them.
+Here the landscape is hot, dry and barren, with its occasional stretches of green grass patches, sagebrush, junipers and pinyons.
+At the center of Lincoln County, Great Basin Highway I-93 opens up on all sides to canyons, wilderness areas and towns among them.
 The Lincoln County Nevada website provides an extensive history of this county that has shifted its border three times in 43 years.

 A drive through Lincoln County reveals more and more: mountains, hills, rangeland, pines, a rockier desert and more pinyon-juniper woodlands.
 Going north of where a green Crystal Springs meets the Alien Research Center at the I-93 and Route 318 junction, hills turn into mountains and become rockier and steeper.
 This continues until Seaman Range, a higher elevation woodland wilderness that is a part of both Lincoln and Nye Counties.
 Similarly, eastwards towards Utah, a mix of green hills and nested townships make up the scenic view of I-93.
-This includes Pioche and Caliente with its mountain bike trails, and Panaca with its tall, eroded cave-like formations that make up Cathedral Gorge State Park.
+This includes Pioche and Caliente, with their mountain bike trails, and Panaca, with its tall, eroded cave-like formations in Cathedral Gorge State Park.
 All the way up from the south and into the northeast lie dozens of peaks, points of interests and parks: the remote but beautiful Beaver Dam State Park, with its creek beds and campsites; Echo Canyon, with its reservoir for water activities; and Pahranagat National Wildlife Refuge, an oasis wetland in the Mojave for migratory birds, to name a few.